brunch/brunch.github.io/app/assets/_docs/commands.md

 ## Default skeleton

 * This is the best option for starting from scratch with Brunch.
-* `brunch new` initializes new brunch project already configured to start work.
+* `brunch new` initializes new Brunch project already configured to start work.
-* Clean folder structure, little and simple brunch config and few default brunch plugins.
+* Clean folder structure, little and simple Brunch config and few default Brunch plugins.
 * How to start and what skeleton includes you can see in it's [repo](https://github.com/brunch/dead-simple).
-* More about default brunch settings and behavior you can learn in [Conventions and defaults](https://github.com/brunch/brunch-guide/blob/master/content/en/chapter03-conventions-and-defaults.md) of brunch [guide](https://github.com/brunch/brunch-guide).
+* More about default Brunch settings and behavior you can learn in [Conventions and defaults](https://github.com/brunch/brunch-guide/blob/master/content/en/chapter03-conventions-and-defaults.md) of Brunch [guide](https://github.com/brunch/brunch-guide).

 There are more [other available skeletons](http://brunch.io/skeletons) with already preinstalled and configured stuff for different purposes.